HiraSSU/cs115-hw4/README.md

 Enter total seconds: abc
 Please enter a whole number.
 Enter total seconds: -5
-H:MM:SS = 0:-5:00
+H:MM:SS = -1:59:55
 Enter copper pieces (cp): 1.5
 Please enter a whole number.
 Enter copper pieces (cp): 100
 Coins → gp:0  sp:10  cp:0
 Enter age: twenty
 Please enter a whole number.
 Enter age: 20
 Citizen (y/n): maybe
-Please enter one of: y, n
+Please enter one of: n, y
 Citizen (y/n): Y
 Eligible?
 True

+=== Mini-Adventure ===
+What is your name, adventurer? shawn
+Do you carry a torch? (y/n): y
+# DEBUG: name=shawn, has_torch=True

+Welcome, shawn.
+The torches flicker as you enter the ruins…

+You reach a fork: left path is windy; right path is silent.
+Choose (left/right): left
+Your torch reveals markings that guide you safely.
+You follow the markings to a sunlit exit.
+Freedom!

 ### Test 3: Guard Code Failure Path

-...
-(Prep Utilities omitted for brevity)
+Adventure Toolkit — Chapters 1–3,5
+=== Prep Utilities ===
+Enter total seconds: 200
+H:MM:SS = 0:03:20
+Enter copper pieces (cp): 200
+Coins → gp:0  sp:20  cp:0
+Enter age: 25
+Citizen (y/n): y
+Eligible?
+True

 === Mini-Adventure ===
-What is your name, adventurer?
-Gorok
+What is your name, adventurer? shawn
 Do you carry a torch? (y/n): y
+# DEBUG: name=shawn, has_torch=True

-Welcome, Gorok.
-The torches flicker as you enter the ruins… You reach a fork: the left path is windy; the right path is silent.
+Welcome, shawn.
+The torches flicker as you enter the ruins…

+You reach a fork: left path is windy; right path is silent.
 Choose (left/right): right
-You spot a hidden alcove with an iron gate, shimmering with a faint light.
+You spot a hidden alcove with an iron gate.
 Enter the 2-digit guard code (3 attempts): 10
 Too low.
 Enter the 2-digit guard code (2 attempts): 20
 Too low.
 Enter the 2-digit guard code (1 attempts): 30
 Too low.
-No attempts left.
-The guard code remains a mystery.
-Alas, the mechanism locks with a clang, sealing your fate.
+Alas, the mechanism locks with a clang.

 ### Test 4: Eligibility Boundary Values

-...
-(Prep Utilities)
+Adventure Toolkit — Chapters 1–3,5
+=== Prep Utilities ===
+Enter total seconds: 200
+H:MM:SS = 0:03:20
+Enter copper pieces (cp): 200
+Coins → gp:0  sp:20  cp:0
 Enter age: 17
 Citizen (y/n): y
 Eligible?
 False

-Enter age: 18
+=== Mini-Adventure ===
+What is your name, adventurer? shawn
-Citizen (y/n): n
+Do you carry a torch? (y/n): n
-Eligible?
-False
+# DEBUG: name=shawn, has_torch=False

+Welcome, shawn.
+The torches flicker as you enter the ruins…

+You reach a fork: left path is windy; right path is silent.
+Choose (left/right): left
+Darkness hides a pit.
+You stumble but recover.
+Bruised but wiser, you decide to return another day.

+### Test 5: Adventure Failure Path (No Torch)

+Adventure Toolkit — Chapters 1–3,5
+=== Prep Utilities ===
+Enter total seconds: 300
+H:MM:SS = 0:05:00
+Enter copper pieces (cp): 300
+Coins → gp:0  sp:30  cp:0
-Enter age: 18
+Enter age: 25
 Citizen (y/n): y
 Eligible?
 True

-### Test 5: Adventure Failure Path (No Torch)

-...
-(Prep Utilities omitted for brevity)
 === Mini-Adventure ===
-What is your name, adventurer?
-Elara
+What is your name, adventurer? shawn
 Do you carry a torch? (y/n): n
+# DEBUG: name=shawn, has_torch=False

-Welcome, Elara.
-The torches flicker as you enter the ruins… You reach a fork: the left path is windy; the right path is silent.
+Welcome, shawn.
+The torches flicker as you enter the ruins…

+You reach a fork: left path is windy; right path is silent.
 Choose (left/right): right
-You hear the sound of dripping water ahead.
-The ground becomes slick and you decide to turn back.
+You hear water ahead.
+The ground is slick.
-The path is impassable.
-You retreat, deciding the risk is too great.
+A shallow stream bars your path; you turn back.

 ## Contributions section: who did what

 ## Known issues (if any)
 * Negative numbers for seconds or copper pieces are not explicitly validated, though the `ask_int` function ensures they are whole numbers.
 The output for negative seconds is not human-friendly.
 This is a minor issue given the prompt's focus on positive integers.